-The KASPR radar has a narrow beamwidth (0.32°) and less than 200 m range resolution, which yields higher spatial resolution than a WSR-88D radar.
-Prior to wave detection, the KASPR fields were linearly interpolated to a grid with 10 m grid 235 spacing.
-For this storm, KASPR RHI scans alternated from north-to-south to south-to-north.
-Because of this, the waves were calculated using the difference from every other scan so that the temporal spacing between elevations in the scans remain consistent.
-We used a binary threshold value of -0.4 m s^{-1} and a minimum area filter of 0.03 km^2 threshold.
-The wave detection product derived from the high spatial resolution RHI data shows the presence of vertically oriented, coherent, linear wave patterns between 8 and 16 km south from the radar.
+The KASPR radar has a narrow beamwidth $(0.32^{\circ})$ and, for this case, a range resolution of 24 m for 1154 range gates, yielding a maximum unambiguous range of 29 km, which yields higher spatial resolution than a WSR-88D radar.
+Prior to wave detection, the KASPR fields were linearly interpolated to a grid with 10 m grid spacing.
+For this storm, KASPR RHI scans alternated from north to south and from south to north.
+Because of this, the binary detection fields were calculated using the difference from every other scan so that the temporal spacing between elevations in the scans remained consistent.
+We used a binary threshold value of $-0.4 \text{ m s}^{-1}$ and a minimum area filter of 0.03 km threshold.
+The wave detection product derived from the high-spatial-resolution RHI data shows the presence of vertically oriented, coherent, linear wave patterns between 8 and 16 km south of the radar.
 Examination of the radial velocity difference field suggests the presence of two different modes of waves.

-Evident in the radial velocity difference data is the presence of waves at approximately 2.5 to 3 km altitude and -5 to -15 km range from KASPR.
-These waves manifest as perturbations alternating between -1.5 and 1.5 m s-1.
+Evident in the radial velocity difference data is the presence of waves at approximately 2.5 to 3 km altitude and in a -5 to -15 km range from KASPR.
+These waves manifest as perturbations alternating between -1.5 and $1.5 \text{ m s}^{-1}$ .
 Spectrum width data show the presence of a shear layer at the same altitude and range, which suggests that the waves at 3 km altitude are Kelvin-Helmholtz waves.